 Cluelessness can be an asset

-My current favorite business role model is Richard Branson.
+One of my favorite business role models is Richard Branson.
 Usually styled these days as “uber-successful billionaire, Sir Richard Branson,” Branson spent much of his business life doing things that were entirely clueless.

 - His decision (while still at school at 15 years old) to launch a national magazine instead of focusing on his studies was clueless.